romkatv/powerlevel10k/README.md

 #### The 'time' segment

 By default the time is show in 'H:M:S' format.
-If you want to change it, just set another format in your `~/.zshrc`:
+If you want to change it, just set another format in your `~/.zshrc`.
+As an example, this is a reversed time format:

+    # Reversed time format
+    POWERLEVEL9K_TIME_FORMAT='%D{%S:%M:%H}'

+If you are using an "Awesome Powerline Font", you can add a time symbol to this segment, as well:

-    # Output date and time with a nice symbol (awesome-terminal-font required)
+    # Output time, date, and a symbol from the "Awesome Powerline Font" set
     POWERLEVEL9K_TIME_FORMAT="%D{%H:%M:%S \uE868  %d.%m.%y}"

 #### Unit Test Ratios